 Pushing and Pulling Film: the Ultimate Guide

 There are two times in the practice of film photography that pushing/pulling film comes into play:

 1) PUSHING/PULLING DURING SHOOTING

-ISO is a system of measuring film speed, which indicates the film’s sensitivity to light.
-Lower numbers are less sensitive while higher numbers are more sensitive.
+ISO is a system of measuring a type of film’s speed, which indicates that film’s sensitivity to light.
+Lower ISO numbers are less sensitive while higher ISO numbers are more sensitive.
 When you load your camera with film, you will indicate an ISO rate for your film.

 So, why would anyone want to underexpose while shooting?
-You may need a faster exposure for shots with moving subjects or in low light situations (to keep your shutter speed from being impossibly low).
+You may need a faster exposure for shots with moving subjects, or in low light situations in order to keep your shutter speed from being impossibly low.

 Color negative film, however, has a lot of latitude in terms of exposure, and many photogs will overexpose their film to help increase the color saturation and light.
 Even though the film is being pulled in-camera, the film is developed normally (we’ll tell you why in the next section).

 2) PUSHING/PULLING DURING DEVELOPMENT

 Imagine a frame of film as an empty square.
-Drop a handful of sand onto the square--that represents the light that hit the film.
+Drop a handful of sand onto the square.
+That sand represents the light that hit the film.
 In some places there is more sand, and in some places there is less sand.
 When you develop film, you are developing the areas on the square that were hit by sand.

 Let’s go back to our visualization exercise: if an area in the square was not hit by the sand at all, leaving it in the developer for longer won’t change the fact that it wasn’t hit by sand.
 Pushing the film might produce a small amount of detail in the areas that were lightly dusted with the sand (the shadows), but not by much.

 This unequal rise in exposure—in which bright areas become lighter, while shadows stay more or less the same—increases the contrast and grain of the film.
 This is why pushing film in processing isn’t a way to “save” underexposed film as much as an artistic tool in your bag of photog tricks.

 Pulling film in processing is similar to pushing, but with the reverse effects.
 It is used when film is overexposed and would benefit from less contrast.
 However, Richard does not recommend pulling film in processing, especially color film.
 Why?
 The development time is already quite short, and the process often results in a flat, murky look.